-Your macOS Desktop folder location is not default.
+- Your macOS Desktop/Downloads folder location is not a default one.

 Start Parallels Desktop.
 Do not start your virtual machine or shut it down if it is running.

-Open its Configuration -> General.
+Open virtual machine configuration > General.
 Make sure that the type of the virtual machine matches the type of guest OS installed.

-Make sure that Desktop folder is actually located in /Users/your username)
+Make sure that Desktop/Downloads folder is actually located in /Users/your username/)

 Start Terminal (Finder > Applications > Utilities) and execute the following command:

-Note corresponding path to your original macOS Desktop folder.
+Note the corresponding path to your original macOS Desktop/Downloads folder.

 In this test case it is a link to the Dropbox location.

-Copy macOS Desktop folder to its default location.
+Move macOS Desktop/Downloads folder from the current path to its default location.

 The same applies to the Downloads folder.